 Board of Directors

 Francesca Casazza was born in Genoa, Italy and holds a MA in Economics and Business Administration from Università di Genova.
 She has been the Director of the Italian Language Program for 4 years.
-Since September 2017, she also manages the cultural programs, the scholarship programs (together with the Board President and/or Board Members in the Scholarship committee), communication, marketing and finance of the Society.
+Since September 2017, she also manages the cultural programs, the scholarship programs, communication, marketing and finance of the Society.
 She has worked in multinational enterprises in Spain, France and Italy for more than six years.
 Francesca speaks English, Spanish and French and has a basic knowledge of German as well.
 After her MBA, she has continued to educate herself in Italian language and culture with ICoN (Italian Culture on the Net), an online university program.
 She started her Italian teaching career in France and at University of Colorado in Boulder in 2003.
 Francesca has taught Italian in Spain, at the University of Maryland, at SAIS-Johns Hopkins University, at Montgomery College, at Casa Italiana Language School and in the Italian Language Program of the ICS.
 Francesca and her family live in Chevy Chase, MD.

 Treasurer, Executive Committee